datawire/edgey-corp-nodejs/README.md

 cd ../DataProcessingNodeService

 npm install

-# This application will run on port 3000 by default and the -c param specifies the color variable that the VeryLargeJavaService calls via the `/color` API endpoint.
+npm start

-node app -c blue
+# This application will run on port 3000 by default with the color variable set in the code as blue that the VeryLargeJavaService calls via the `/color` API endpoint.

 ```

 ## Configuring Telepresence